Meaningful ways for foster parents to support youth this holiday season

 Not a foster parent but want to support youth in foster care?

 If you are unable to provide a foster home to youth, there are still ways to support foster care during the holidays.
-Many agencies, including Cayuga Centers, do a Holiday Toy Drive.
+Read about more ways to support youth and families in foster care.

 Foster Parenting with Cayuga Centers